jan-dolejsi/webpack-module-federation-vs-angular-material-forms/README.md

 Add webpack exposes/remotes configuration.
 The vital configuration is spread across following files:

-/mfe1/webpack.config.js -> see the `exposes` field\
+1. /mfe1/webpack.config.js -> see the `exposes` field\
+1. /mfe1/src/app/module-a/module-a.module.ts -> add the `export { ModuleAModule as MfeModule };` to make it correspond to the `webpack.config.js` below
+1. /mfe1/src/app/app.module.ts add `ModuleAModule` to module imports
-/remote_app_shell .. webpack.config.js -> see the `remotes` field\
+1. /remote_app_shell .. webpack.config.js -> see the `remotes` field\
-/remote_app_shell .. app-routing.module.ts -> adds the lazy-loaded mfe1 routes
+1. /remote_app_shell .. app-routing.module.ts -> adds the lazy-loaded mfe1 routes
-/remote_app_shell .. declarations.d.ts -> declare the remote module for the tsc compiler's sake
+1. /remote_app_shell .. declarations.d.ts -> declare the remote module for the tsc compiler's sake

 See commit # TBD for more detail.